nhsbsa/nhsbsa-asc-tfrs-design-history/app/posts/claims/2025-11-01-multiple-learners.md

 As part of work done to scale back the MVP in March 2024 to try and meet an aggressive delivery schedule, we removed the ability to add multiple learners to a claim from the proposed designs.
 Please see the design history post [Scaling back MVP](../scaling-back-mvp-claims) for more details on the aspects removed from the MVP as part of that work.

-We have now returned to this problem space which has continued to be highlighted by users in research as a major paint point in their use of the service.
+We have now returned to this problem space which has continued to be highlighted by users in research as a major pain point in their use of the service.

 ## What our ideas were
 During the definition and discovery work that was done around this problem space we explored some different models of a claim that might address the issues.
 The two main concepts were: